StefanJAuer/RaySAR/README.md

 # RaySAR
-Welcome and thank you for your interest in RaySAR :-) (just follow the link "release" above to download).
+Welcome and thank you for your interest in RaySAR :-) (just follow the link "Releases" or click on "RaySAR v1.2" on the right of this page to get access).

 To start with, I will try to summarize the main properties of the software package you are interested in.